Amy Berrington de González

-Amy Berrington de González is a scientist.
-She is a senior investigator and radiation epidemiology branch chief at the National Cancer Institute.
+Amy Berrington de González is a scientist and Professor of Clinical Epidemiology at the Institute of Cancer Research in London, England.

 Education

 Berrington de González received a D.Phil. in Cancer Epidemiology from the University of Oxford.
 Her 2001 dissertation was titled Epidemiological evidence for the risk of cancer from diagnostic X-rays.
 Her university supervisors were Sarah Darby and David Cox.